informalsystems/quartz/docs/_getting_started.md

 #### Key Features

 1. **Deposit Funds**: Users can deposit funds into a smart contract.
-2. **Private Transfers**: Users can transfer funds privately within the contract via encrypted transactions that are handled by Quartz (ie. processed by the enclave and remote attested to).
+2. **Private Transfers**: Users can transfer funds privately within the contract

 3. **Withdraw Funds**: Users can withdraw their funds from the contract based on their balance in the encrypted state.

 #### Application Structure